 In comparison with many other clinical specialties, hospice physicians require relatively few highly technical tools and expensive medical resources to do their jobs well.
-However, hospice physicians do require adequate professional time to fulfill their responsibilities, including a) preparing for and participating in interdisciplinary hospice team meetings, b) reviewing patient records, c) visiting patients in their homes, hospitals, and other facilities as clinically needed, and making face-to-face visits required for certification and recertification, d) communicating with hospice nurses and other team members, e) communicating with referring physicians, f) taking part in the hospice's quality improvement program, h) participating in interdisciplinary team development and education activities, as well as i) participating in general medical community and public education.
+However, hospice physicians do require adequate professional time to fulfill their responsibilities, including (1) preparing for and participating in interdisciplinary hospice team meetings, (2) reviewing patient records, (3) visiting patients in their homes, hospitals, and other facilities as clinically needed, and making face-to-face visits required for certification and recertification, (4) communicating with hospice nurses and other team members, (5) communicating with patients' primary, attending, or referring physicians, (6) taking part in the hospice's quality improvement program, (7) participating in IDT development and education activities, as well as (8) participating in general medical community and public education.

-To be effective in their clinical role, hospice physicians require hospice programs to maintain adequately staffed, full interdisciplinary teams, as specified by the Medicare hospice conditions of participation, that function in case review and care planning.
-Physicians should expect that their hospice programs provide the four levels of hospice care - routine home care, respite care, continuous home care, and general inpatient care - required by the Medicare hospice conditions of participation.
-As part of the continuum of care for seriously ill patients and their families, physicians should be able to expect their hospice programs to offer bereavement services to families, also as required by Medicare.
+To be effective in their clinical role, hospice physicians require hospice programs to maintain adequately staffed full IDTs, as specified by the Medicare hospice conditions of participation, which function in case review and care planning.
+Physicians should expect that their hospice programs provide access to the four levels of hospice care-routine home care, respite care, continuous home care (CHC), and general inpatient care (GIP)-required by the Medicare hospice conditions of participation.
+Out of concern for patients with high acuity and complex needs, hospice physicians should expect that they or hospice physician colleagues will visit patients receiving general inpatient hospice care.
+As part of the continuum of care for seriously ill patients and their families, physicians should be able to rely on their hospice programs to offer bereavement services to families, also as required by Medicare.